ChanMinLee2/start_c/README.md

 # start_c
-I will upload codes that learned with C
+I will upload codes that I learned with C